isri12/notesrepo/CPPNotes.md

 	cout<<"Var1 = "<<var1<<endl;
 	#endif
 ------------------------------------------------------------------------------------------------------------
--pragma once **vs** #ifdef CAR_H .... #define CAR_H.....#endif //CAR_H (include gard)
+- pragma once **vs** #ifdef CAR_H .... #define CAR_H.....#endif //CAR_H (include gard)
--class and struct keywords: Used to define classes and structures.
+- class and struct keywords: Used to define classes and structures.
--Member variables: Data attributes stored within a class.
+- Member variables: Data attributes stored within a class.
--Member functions: Methods that define the behavior of objects.
+- Member functions: Methods that define the behavior of objects.
--Access specifiers: public, private, and protected to control member visibility.
+- Access specifiers: public, private, and protected to control member visibility.
--Constructors and destructors: Special methods to initialize and clean up objects.
+- Constructors and destructors: Special methods to initialize and clean up objects.
--Inheritance: class Derived : public Base to create derived classes.
+- Inheritance: class Derived : public Base to create derived classes.
--Polymorphism: Achieved through virtual functions and dynamic dispatch.
+- Polymorphism: Achieved through virtual functions and dynamic dispatch.
--Operator overloading: Defining custom behaviors for operators like +, -, ==, etc.
+- Operator overloading: Defining custom behaviors for operators like +, -, ==, etc.
--Templates: Used to create generic classes and functions.
+- Templates: Used to create generic classes and functions.
--Namespaces: Used for organizing and managing code.
+- Namespaces: Used for organizing and managing code.
 ------------------------------------------------------------------------------------------------------------
 **Review code**
 ```cpp